jasujm/enhanced-enum/docs/enhancedenumlib.rst

 .. literalinclude:: examples/status.hh
    :language: c++
+   :linenos:

-The code starts with definition of ``enum class StatusLabel``.
+The code starts with definition of ``enum class StatusLabel`` at line 1.
 This is the underlying *label enum* type.
 The `label enumerators` be thought as a names for the enumerators in the enhanced enum type.

-The next block is the definition of ``struct EnhancedStatus``.
+The next block is the definition of ``struct EnhancedStatus`` at line 7.
 This is the actual enhance enum type.
 It derives from :cpp:class:`enum_base` implemented in the Enhanced Enum library header.
 The base class has three template arguments:

 1. ``EnhancedStatus`` to employ the curiously recurring template pattern.
 2. ``StatusLabel``, the label enum type